arcadiapage/arcadiapage.github.io/_posts/2025-05-02-Omnigirl-Collection-Index.md

 Originally written in 2001/2002 💿

 # Chapter List/TOC
-(a more formal introduction follows
+(Upadated serially.
+A more formal introduction follows 💙 )
-💙 )

 [Chapter One](https://arcadiapage.com/2025-05-02-omnigirl-one/)